24 January 2023

 The perfect brilliance of this tiny and unobtrusive little souvenir is beyond description.
 This child-like innocence belies a profound vision, one that was cultivated by a lifetime of looking at Nature, but also by an enormous talent buried deeply within the structure of its four corners and behind its quiet and simple design.

-It's because normally, our eyes don't allow this to happen due to our incapacity to focus on all planes all at once, and at the same time.
-It is therefore left to the artist (and innocent eye of a gifted child) to reconfigure that physical impossibility for us viewers.
-And this sounds way more complicated than I am making it out to be.
-But put simply: our eyes only reveal to us, at nanoseconds at a time, the entire picture in front of us when we look out at the world at each moment.
-Normally, we cannot, without practice, see a landscape as painters have learned to make them because they were re-created using a kind of abstraction built by planes that move forward and backward on the two dimensional surface.
-The painter needs to fashion a foreground, middle ground, and background which are not always apparent to us, because our eyes do not naturally take them in as one.
-It is why some painters will squint their eyes whilst looking at a landscape in order to see it as one entire thing.
-But to paint it as one entire thing is an abstract process.
+This is because normally, our eyes don't allow this to happen due to our incapacity to focus on all planes all at once simultaneously.
+It is therefore left to the artist to reconfigure this physical impossibility in order that we, the viewers, can imagine it.
+But this sounds way more complicated than I am making it out to be.
+But put simply: generally, our eyes only reveal to us at nanoseconds at a time, an entire organic view of the world as we look out at it one moment after the next.
+It is why some painters will squint their eyes whilst looking at a landscape in order to see it as one whole organic form in their mind.
+But to paint it as one whole viable form can only be achieved through an abstract process, one which the gifted child does often so naturally.

-Put another way; the 'Academic Painter', of which there are many prestigious adherents, are trained to paint Nature (landscapes and models) as a compilation of separate parts, attaching them through painting technique alone.
-But unlike them, the visionary sees everything as an organic whole image all at once in their mind.
+Put another way; the 'Academic Painter', of which there are many prestigious adherents, are trained to paint Nature (landscapes and models), as a compilation of separate parts, attaching them through painting technique alone.
+An academic painter sees only a picture as pieces to be attached to one another, he/she consequently attempts to tie them all together a bit like a patchwork quilt.
+But unlike them, a painter with a vision sees everything as an organic whole image all at once in their mind.
+The mind of this painter has learned to make sacrifices in order to achieve a whole picture plane that we call a painting.

 11 January 2023